We Actually Sleep 10 More Minutes When It Snows

 - Sleep latency, or the time it takes to fall asleep, may increase slightly during snowfall.

 Record-breaking snowfall has become more common each winter, with even Buffalo, New York, seeing more snow than normal during a particularly brutal holiday season in December 2022.
+More than 1,300 flights were canceled for a February 2023 snowfall sweeping the Midwest, as well.
 Severe winter snow storms wreak havoc, fray nerves, and remind us about climate change .

 But according to a SleepFoundation.org survey of 1,250 U.S. adults, snow also causes many of us to sleep just a bit more.